 But if everything is gone, including piratebay and other torrent sites, you can use Google to search for Torrent.
 Google is the largest search engine out there, and it’s indexing billions of illegal contents, even if they are telling everyone that they hate it.
 Yet, they still index it.
 So as long as Google exists, free movies and music exists, piracy exists.

 Continue reading “Where can i download music now isohunt is gone?”

-Sandra, a friend of mine way back college, ask me the question above.
-She has a MyLife.com subscription and she wants to cancel it because she no longer uses it and she wants a refund.
+Sandra, a friend of mine way back college, asked me the question above.
+She has a MyLife.com subscription (her Mastercard has charges from MYLIFE PPL BKGRD SVC) and she wants to cancel it because she no longer uses it and she wants a refund.
 After she asked me this question, I just had a blank stare at her.
 I have no idea what MyLife.com it because I haven’t used that site before.

 Continue reading “How to cancel your MyLife.com subscription?”